 For those seeking high energy adventures, the area is popular for surfing and kite surfing and there are a number of accredited surf and watersports schools up and down the coast for those looking to try something new in a relaxed teaching environment.

-Large dining kitchen with Falcon range cooker with 5 ring gas hob, two ovens, warming drawer and grill, dishwasher, large fridge, dining area (seating 8 / 10) with log burner.
+Large dining kitchen (2 steps down from sitting room) with Falcon range cooker with 5 ring gas hob, two ovens, warming drawer and grill, dishwasher, large fridge, dining area (seating 8 / 10) with log burner.

 Walk in pantry with sink and deep freeze.

 Utility room with sink, washing machine and dryer.

 Bootroom with door to garden.

 Drawing room with Victorian upholstered sofa and armchairs, open fire, small TV with Freeview, Bose sound dock, books and games.
 Door to patio and front garden.